 Cryptocurrency experts wonder the obvious.
 The global epidemic is increasing Bitcoin's impact on the worldwide economy.
 Is it feasible to treat the next epidemic with Bitcoin's blockchain technology?
 This allows a "chain" to form between successive blocks.

 The Blockchain relies on data sharing.
-However, each node receives a copy of the spreadsheet and all previous versions, from when it was first generated to last updated.
+However, each node receives a copy of the spreadsheet and all previous versions, from when it was first generated to the last update.

 Because each network node has a backup copy of the whole spreadsheet history, there is no "central" repository or administrator for the data.
 But a "distributed ledger" is simply that.